bjoern-hempel/keras-machine-learning-framework/markdown/demos/nine_points.md

 ## Inductive learning approach

 The indicative learning approach (and thus all artificial intelligence approaches) takes a different path: the learning process takes place through observation of the environment.
 A system is only given the start variables and the expected results from which the system is to learn.
 This is what makes machine learning so successful.
+Give a system the start variables and the expected results and let it learn!
 Learning by observing the environment!

 ## A. Further Tutorials